 SELECT CAST( 5137 AS FLOAT ); --CAST TO FLOAT

-In the above output, In the cast function, we have provided integer and float values then it converts the 5137 integer into float.
+In the above output, the cast function provides integer and float values and converts the 5137 integer into a float.

-In Postgresql, to cast or convert from int to string using the below command.
+In PostgreSQL, use the following query to cast or convert from int to string.

 SELECT CAST(123 AS TEXT); --CAST TO STRING

-In the above command, it converted 123 integer to string as we can see that we have provided 123 and data type as TEXT to cast function.
+The above command converted 123 integers to strings, as we can see that we provided 123 and the data type as TEXT to the cast function.

-In Postgresql, to cast or convert from int to boolean use the below command.
+In PostgreSQL, use the following query to cast or convert from int to boolean.

 SELECT CAST( 1 AS boolean ); --CAST TO TRUE BOOLEAN VALUE